xebialabs-community/xlr-neotys-plugin/README.md

     <li>On a source control (SVN)</li>
     <li>Locally</li>
 </ul>
-This task is also compatible with the usage of the new NeoLoad Web platform .
+This task is also compatible with the usage of the new NeoLoad Web platform.

 Note: If the user has a NeoLoad Web subscription, the plugin will stream the data to the user's NeoLoad Web account (SaaS or On-Premises).